polcak/jsrestrictor/website/content/pages/faq.md

 1. Click on the `Refresh page` button at the top.
 1. Watch the video.

+#### I want to use a webiste that is using Web Workers but it is broken.
+How can I fix the site?

+See the previous question.

 #### Can I see a JShelter icon next to my navigation bar?
 I want to interact with the extension easily and do not want to go through settings.

 JShelter has a toolbar icon that allows you to open the popup (see below).
 However, browsers tend